The Dancing Brain

 Dance movement therapy and it's Contributions to Neurocognitive health

-In 2021 the EADMT symposium will be hosted in the Netherlands on October 2 and 3.
-It will take place in Maastricht, which is in the South of the Netherlands.
-Due to the C-19 regulations, it will be a 'hybrid' symposium; parts will take place with live participants and will be streamed online, parts will be purely online.
+This symposium will take place on October 2 and 3, in Maastricht, which is in the South of the Netherlands.
+Due to the Covid-19 regulations, it will be a 'hybrid' symposium; parts will take place with live participants and will be streamed online, parts will be purely online.
 Numbers for live attendace will be limited, so make sure you save your spot!

-Prof. Dr. Hedda Lausberg, Dance therapist, Full Professor of Neurology, Psychosomatic Medicine, and Psychiatry at the German Sport University Cologne.
+- Prof. Dr. Hedda Lausberg, Dance therapist, Full Professor of Neurology, Psychosomatic Medicine, and Psychiatry at the German Sport University Cologne.
 Presenting BAST System, a diagnostic tool for the analysis of movement behaviour.’

-and Prof. Dr. Susan van Hooren, Extraordinary Professor and Lecturer in Arts Therapies.
+- and Prof. Dr. Susan van Hooren, Extraordinary Professor and Lecturer in Arts Therapies.
 ‘The neuropsychology of expressive body movement: Moving to a stronger evidence base for dance movement theory with neuroscience?